Naitsirc98/Beryl/README.md

     @Override
     public void onStart(Scene scene) {

-        // First of all, position the camera so we can see the cube scene.camera().position(0, 0, -20);
+        // First of all, position the camera so we can see the cube. scene.camera().position(0, 0, -20);

         // Create the cube entity.
 An entity may have a name, and it must be unique.